-There are no special provisions for seeking health support, including mental health support, but you can access your organisation's ordinary support arrangements, including Employee Assistance Plan.
-As indicated above, a non-disclosure notation or direction does not prohibit disclosure to a health worker for the purpose of obtaining medical or psychological assistance, including counselling.
+There are no special provisions for seeking health or mental health support, but you can access your organisation's ordinary support arrangements, including Employee Assistance Plan.

+A non-disclosure notation or direction does not prohibit disclosure to a health worker for the purpose of obtaining med]ical or psychological assistance, including counselling.